aidyp/adp/content/post/mapping-music.md

 title: "mapping music"
 ---

+I was going a bit mad during lockdown, and this was one of the small projects that kept me going.

+It also helped get me a job!

+---

 ## mapping music

 {{< spotify "7G6oI8xoGa62LGvE2xjtfP">}}

 During lockdown, like you, I've listened to *a lot* of music.
-I've listened to so much music that I've found myself thinking about how to think about the ways to listen to music.
+I've listened to so much music that I've found myself thinking about how to think about the ways I listen to music.

 ### oh man you're gonna *love* this next track